 1.)
 Teachings

 As mentioned, religion provides people with values to live by.
-While these values differ based on the religion, they often revolve around gratitude, compassion, and forgiveness.
+While these values differ based on the type of religion, they often revolve around gratitude, compassion, and forgiveness.

 These lessons play a fundamental role when we’re met with challenges in life (which are bound to naturally occur).
 In turn, people who believe in religion feel more guided in life, as though they have a direction to follow.